 The first step in determining a student’s federal financial aid eligibility is submission of the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be submitted electronically at www.fafsa.gov.
 The FAFSA must be completed annually.
-The FAFSA becomes available on January 1st each year.
-The priority filing date at Florida A & M University is March 1st.
+The FAFSA becomes available on October 1st each year.
+The priority filing date at Florida A&M University is May 1st.

 To receive the federal financial aid, students must: be a U.S. citizen or eligible non-citizen; be enrolled in a degree seeking program; be enrolled at least half-time; not be in default on any federally funded student loan; and meet Satisfactory Academic Progress (SAP) requirements.

 Once a student has received his or her first bachelor’s degree, the federal government no longer provides gift aid (federal grants).
 Students who have obtained a bachelor’s degree are eligible for self-help federal financial aid.
 Hence, students at Florida A & M College of Law are eligible for the Federal Loan Programs.

 Students may be awarded up to their Cost of Attendance.
 The Cost of Attendance is a comprehensive student budget specifically created for students attending Florida A&M University College of Law.
 Each student’s Cost of Attendance is based on the student’s enrollment, residency and housing status.
 Please visit Tuition and Fees for more information.